Das Keyboard’s 4C TKL is the vendor’s first tenkeyless design and brings peak productivity to a small form factor.

-Whether you're playing a battle royale or doing a lot of typing, these are the best gaming keyboards for a combo of responsiveness, features and style.
+Whether you're clacking through a battle royale or a long typing session, these are the best gaming keyboards for a combo of responsiveness, features and style.

 HyperX’s Alloy Origins mechanical gaming keyboard sports in-house switches, but what makes it great is a fine-tuning of the basics and excellent aesthetics.

 XPG’s Summoner features a comfortable wrist rest and handy volume knob and comes in your choice of three Cherry MX key switches.

 Cherry Viola is a budget mechanical switch.
 The hope is to compete with membrane and other budget keyboards under $100.

 Corsair’s K95 RGB Platinum XT brings a wrist rest, premium key caps and Elgato Stream Deck support to what was already an excellent keyboard.
 The primary drawback is its $200 price.

 The Ultimate Hacking Keyboard is a well-built niche product made with developers and sysadmins in mind.

 The Aukey KM-G6 has its caveats, but for the price it’s a worthy entry-level into the world of mechanical gaming keyboards.

 Retro style, walnut finish, mechanical switches and wireless connectivity make this an intriguing option.

 Current page: 1